maxkskhor/fluent-db/README.md

 3. On your terminal run `python src/frontend/main.py` to launch a Gradio localhost website.

 ## Next Step
-1. Add streaming of different stages of agentic workflow for better user experience
+1. Add streaming of different stages of the agentic workflow for a better user experience.

 ## Note
 This project is a modified fork of [PandasAI](https://github.com/sinaptik-ai/pandas-ai).